tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 3. The `Response.comment` supplies human-readable text describing reasons for the Test result.

+### 5.1.1 Amendment Test Responses (normative)

 An `Amendment` Test may propose a change to a value found in an existing Darwin Core (Wieczorek et al. 2012), or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), including potentially filling in a missing value. `Amendment` Tests are intended to improve one or more components of the quality of the record.
 The `Response.result` from an `Amendment` Test MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database of record when a `Data Quality Report` is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed `Amendments` as part of a pipeline in preparing data for an analysis.
 The Framework also supports changes to procedures but we have not framed any such Tests in this form.

 An `Amendment` Test `Response.result` SHOULD consist of a set of key:value pairs, where each key is an `Information Element` to be modified, and each value is a proposed new value for that `Information Element`.
 The `Response.result` key:value pairs SHOULD be a JSON serialization of the proposed changes.

-Under the Fitness For Use Framework, `Amendments` may propose changes to processes as well as data, no structure is proposed for such an `Amendment` Test `Response.result`, and implementers MAY develop their own structures and serializations for such `Amendment` Test `Response.results`.
+Under the Fitness For Use Framework, `Amendment` Tests may propose changes to processes as well as data.
+BDQ prescribes no structure for the `Response.result` of an `Amendment` Test' that proposes changes to processes.
+Implementers MAY develop their own structures and serializations for the `Response.result` of `Amendment` Tests that propose changes to processes.

+### 5.1.2 Response Serialization and Presentation (normative)

 Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or `Responses`.
-Implementations MAY serialize `Assertions` in any appropriate form.
+Implementations MAY serialize `Assertions` in any appropriate form for their needs.

-Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Reports`.
+Nothing in this document should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Reports`.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

+### 5.1.1 Further Guidance on Responses (non-normative)

 See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.

+See [Definitions for Named Individuals](../../list/bdqffdq/index.md#complete) in the `bdqffdq:` ontology for formal definitions of the named individuals that are used as values (e.g. COMPLIANT, NOT_COMPLIANT, RUN_HAS_RESULT) for `Response.status` and `Response.result` in the expected responses of Test specifications.

 ### 5.1.1 Results from Measures (normative)